 Slow changing mindset: It’s quite evident that peer to peer transactions made via P2P apps are more swift and convenient.

 However, people are still feel comfortable using the traditional way of payments, i.e., through cash.

 And the reason behind it is simple.
-No one would like to take a chance with the security of their confidential financial data.
+No one would like to take a chance with the level of security of their confidential financial data.

 Ways peer-to-peer payment solutions can make money

 As you have read above in the blog about numerous benefits offered by a peer to peer development offers, but let’s not forget about the major one, namely, additional revenue.
 So, what options do you have?

 1. Transfer fees